 5 Certain models may be fitted with a "Delco" type maintenance-free battery, with a built-in charge condition indicator.
 The indicator is located in the top of the battery casing, and indicates the condition of the battery from its colour.
 If the indicator shows green, then the battery is in a good state of charge.
 If the indicator turns darker, eventually to black, then the battery requires charging, as described later in this Section.
-If the indicator shows clear/yellow, then the electrolyte level in the battery is too low to allow further use, and the battery should be renewed.
+If the indicator shows clear/yellow, then the electrolyte level in the battery should be renewed.
 Do not attempt to charge, load or jump start a battery when the indicator shows clear/yellow.